 Women have been underrepresented for too many years.

-The Women’s Fund works to level the playing field for women and girls
+The Women’s Fund works to level the playing field

 We fund research on leadership to identify opportunities in our community.